rafid29mehda/Multi-modal-Medical-Model/README.md

    - **MedCLIP**: A medical version of the CLIP model, which links medical images with corresponding text descriptions.

 3. **Fine-tuning Example**:
-   You can train a multimodal model on a medical image dataset that includes both images and descriptive text (e.g., from radiology reports).
+   we can train a multimodal model on a medical image dataset that includes both images and descriptive text (e.g., from radiology reports).
 For instance, a dataset might include:
    - **Chest X-rays** labeled as "normal" or "pneumonia" (or other conditions), along with text reports that describe abnormalities.
-   - You can fine-tune the multimodal model so it learns to generate similar reports when it analyzes new medical images.
+   - we can fine-tune the multimodal model so it learns to generate similar reports when it analyzes new medical images.

 ```python
 from transformers import VisionEncoderDecoderModel, AutoTokenizer, AutoFeatureExtractor